-Then create a nutrient solution using an Advanced Nutrients comprehensive fertilizer such as Sensi Pro, Iguana Juice or Connoisseur.
+Then create a nutrient solution using an Advanced Nutrients comprehensive fertilizer such as Sensi Pro or Connoisseur.

 If you are absolutely sure that you have a nutrient deficiency, you can remediate it using Advanced Nutrients products such as Well Water Micro, Micro, and other specialty nutrient formulas.

 Damaged plants that have suffered nutrient deficiency or excess can be repaired using Advanced Nutrients products such as Barricade, Scorpion Juice, SensiZyme, Organic B, Enggy’s Fulvic and Humic acids, No Shock, and Revive.

 Constantly monitor your nutrient solution pH and root zone to make sure they are between 5.8 and 6.3 pH.